SIGCOMM21-5G/artifact/Video-Streaming/ABR-5G/README.md

 python setup.py
 ```

+The setup scripts should take around 5-10 minitues to finish.

 ## Running Experiments

 To run experiments over the `tc` controlled emulated network, go to `run_exp` folder and run the corresponding scripts.